meltano/handbook/src/_engineering/merge-process.md

 Trivial updates, such as docs updates, do not require a logged issue.

+Outside of very trivial issues like typo's, if a PR is opened *without* an associated issue, the PR description should then briefly explain why the PR is needed or what led to its creation.

 ## PR Review Process

 All team members are encouraged to review community contributions.
 However,